geky/ramcrc32bd/README.md

 bit-errors?

 The simple/naive/cheap answer is brute force.
 Try every bit-flip until we find a matching CRC.
-Since we know our Hamming distance is >=3, this should only ever find one valid codeword, the original codeword:
+Since we know our Hamming distance is $\ge$ 3, this should only ever find one valid codeword, the original codeword:

 ```